-Vendors will be charged an annual business licence fee of \$300 for operating on public space, while those operating on private land would pay an annual \$150 fee.
+Vendors would be charged an annual business licence fee.
+Those operating on private land would pay an annual \$150 fee, and those wishing to operate on public space would pay an annual \$300 fee.

 Health and Safety Requirements

 - Island Health and BC Safety Authority approvals - Proof of vehicle and liability insurance